tomconte/tomconte.github.io/_posts/2025-05-13-code-execution-with-llms-codebox-ai-and-mcp.md

 In recent projects, I've been exploring the potential of large language models (LLMs) not just to generate code snippets but also to execute them safely in isolated environments.
 This combination creates powerful workflows where AI assistants can iteratively develop, test, and refine solutions while providing visualizations and insights from data analysis.
 The project was of the "AI augmentation" type, where we take the impressive code generation capabilities of models like GPT-4 and Claude, and extend them with a secure execution environment that lets the AI run its own code, evaluate the results, and refine its approach.

 One of the key challenges was building a solution that could execute untrusted code safely, maintain state between executions, and integrate seamlessly with different LLM providers.
-In this post, I'll introduce CodeBox-AI, a self-hosted Python code execution service, and demonstrate how it leverages the Model Context Protocol (MCP) to provide a standardized interface for LLM-powered applications.
+In this post, I'll introduce CodeBox-AI, an experimental self-hosted Python code execution service, and demonstrate how it leverages the Model Context Protocol (MCP) to provide a standardized interface for LLM-powered applications.

 ## What is CodeBox-AI?

-CodeBox-AI is a secure Python code execution service that provides a self-hosted alternative to OpenAI's Code Interpreter or Anthropic's Claude analysis tool.
+[CodeBox-AI](https://github.com/yourusername/codebox-ai) is a secure Python code execution service that provides a self-hosted alternative to OpenAI's Code Interpreter or Anthropic's Claude analysis tool.
 It isolates code execution in Docker containers, supports session-based execution with state persistence, and provides robust security controls to prevent dangerous operations.

 The main features include: